In recruitment, as with most things in life, there are no guarantees—especially when your job candidates are recent college undergraduates.

 Tips on Onboarding and Training

-These days, the employee that starts at a company right out of college and sticks around their entire career is a true anomaly: according to a 2019 study by the Bureau of Labor Statistics, the average worker has more than 12 jobs in their career.
+These days, the employee that starts at a company right out of college and sticks around their entire career is a true anomaly: according to a recent study by the Bureau of Labor Statistics, the average worker has more than 12 jobs in their career.

 Create clear expectations and three months’ worth of goals

-Most new college grads have been on their parents’ healthcare plans their whole life, oblivious to the meaning of deductibles, premiums, and co-pays and the difference between great benefits and so-so benefits.
+Many new college grads have been on their parents’ healthcare plans their whole life, oblivious to the meaning of deductibles, premiums, and co-pays and the difference between great benefits and so-so benefits.

 Encourage managers to err on the side over-communicating